 Here, you may learn the Japanese-style technique for creating fresh ramen.
 Make two bowls of fresh ramen while working in an authentic Japanese ramen kitchen.
 You will be given access to all the necessary Japanese cooking tools and be shown the standard methods used by a skilled ramen chef!

 To remove the water from the ramen noodles, first prepare the noodles and then ladle the broth (soup and spice).
 The noodles will then be added to the soup along with any desired toppings and arrangements.

-Given its lighter fabric and looser fit, a traditional Japanese yukata is a style of apparel that is worn throughout the summer.
-Traditional Japanese performing arts and dances display it.
+Given its lighter fabric and looser fit, a traditional Japanese yukata is a style of apparel that is worn throughout the summer and can be seen during festivals, traditional Japanese performing arts and dances.
 To genuinely experience Japanese culture, take the chance to dress in a traditional yukata and walk Asakusa’s streets.